gboehl/emcwrap/README.rst

 **Collection of tools for Bayesian inference using DIME MCMC sampling**

-This provides the Differential-Independence Mixture Ensemble (DIME) MCMC sampler together with a nice set of statistical tools for Bayesian analysis.
+This provides a series of tools around the Differential-Independence Mixture Ensemble (DIME) MCMC sampler together with a nice set of statistical tools for Bayesian analysis.
 DIME MCMC is developed in `An Ensemble MCMC Sampler for Robust Bayesian Inference <https://gregorboehl.com/live/dime_mcmc_boehl.pdf>`_. *(Gregor Boehl, 2022, SSRN No. 4250395)*.

+There exists a stand-alone implementations of the sampler in the ``dime_sampler`` `package <https://github.com/gboehl/dime_sampler>`_.

 The sampler has a series of advantages over conventional samplers: